jsalignon/cactus/docs/3_Inputs/3_Inputs.md

 >**_Note_:** Input data files do not necessarily be located at the same place as the analysis directory as shown in this directory tree.

+>**_Note_:** The Cactus run will create two additional directories: the results directory and the work directory (a temporary directory created by Nextflow)